Rich in vitamins A & C.

 Has been used to treat blemished skin, psoriasis, eczema, acne & infants' cradle cap.

-This herb is also used for involuntary urination in older people, bed-wetting, irritable bladder & prostate conditions
+This herb is also used for involuntary urination in older people, bed-wetting, irritable bladder & prostate conditions.

-It is also a useful digestive herb & can ease liver related problems such as jaundice, soothe hemorrhoids & ease mild constipation as flowers & the seeds can be used as a mild laxative
+It is also a useful digestive herb & can ease liver related problems such as jaundice, soothe hemorrhoids & ease mild constipation as flowers & the seeds can be used as a mild laxative.

 As a soothing diuretic it is useful in the relief of inflamed & painful urinary infections such as cystitis & urethritis.